projectchrono/chrono-website/news/index.md

 	<p>7 December 2014 -- New manual</p>
 	<a class="media-left" href="#"> <img src="/images/news/Logo_chrono_engine_h90.png" style="width=100px"> </a>
 	<div class="media-body"> We added a new type of documentation that can be read like a book.
 This will be considered the 'user manual' of Chrono::Engine.
-You can find the first release here: [[Chronoengine:Manual -- Manual]].
 	</div>
 </div>
 <div class = "well">